kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 <h2>What Kevin said</h2>
 Then, maybe on a subconscious impulse, I re-read <a href="https://web.archive.org/web/20130324030838/http://randyluecke.tumblr.com:80/post/45915323813/im-done-with-the-web">Kevin Luecke's "I'm done with the web" article</a>.
 An article that bummed me out when I first read it four-and-a-half years ago.

-Kevin wasn't "done with the web" literally, but he was "done" with embracing the web developer community to the level that he did.
+Kevin wasn't "done with the web" literally, but he was "done" with embracing the web developer community to the extent that he did.
 The catalyst for this was his frustration with excuses these developers gave for rejecting certain JavaScript UI frameworks.

-Despite the fact that things like <a href="http://www.cappuccino-project.org/">Cappuccino</a> and <a href="https://www.emberjs.com/">Ember</a> solved problems, web devs shunned them because of their seemingly large, low-performant file sizes and steep learning curves.
+Even though things like <a href="http://www.cappuccino-project.org/">Cappuccino</a> and <a href="https://www.emberjs.com/">Ember</a> solved problems, web devs shunned them because of their seemingly large, low-performant file sizes and steep learning curves.
 Little time, if any, was spent analyzing the problems they solved: the kneejerk reaction to reject them based on those few things.

-Kevin viewed this as the web developer community spending too much time worrying about the wrong stuff.
-He also pointed out that this doesn't happen in the traditional software development community: I'm assuming he was referring to the Java community, the PHP community, the Ruby community etc.
+Kevin said that the web developer community was essentially spending too much time worrying about the wrong stuff.
+He also pointed out that this doesn't happen in the native software development community: I'm assuming he was referring to the Java community, the PHP community, the Ruby community etc.

-He had enough of this "stagnation" as he phrased it so he himself moved on.
+He had enough of this "stagnation" as he phrased it so he, himself, moved on.
 From the web dev community, that is.

 What bummed me out about this article was how I'm a part of this community that rashly rejects stuff.
 Also, he made some <a href="https://www.youtube.com/watch?v=19g4n0ZxiYM&feature=youtu.be&t=2836">comments about "people that don't know how to program"</a> and I wondered if it was part of that community as well.
 <h2>What Kevin's article was really about</h2>